Davdioc/Madewithnestle_Chatbot/README.md

 ## Final Note

 Thank you for the opportunity to interview with such a prestigious company.
-This project was both a pleasure to build.
+It was a pleasure to work on this project.

 — *David Oche*